 Yucca root also contains a concentrated dose of both vitamin C and manganese, two micronutrients that can also help minimize oxidative stress.
 A study published by the Research Center for Cancer Prevention and Screening National Cancer Center, for example, showed that supplementing with vitamin C for five years significantly reduced oxidative stress and free radical formation.
 Another in vitro study out of Italy found that manganese was significantly more effective than several other nutrients at scavenging free radicals and preventing oxidative stress.

 There’s no doubt that maintaining a strong immune system is key to overall health.
 Your immune system is responsible for warding off foreign invaders and keeping harmful bacteria, viruses and fungi out of the body to protect against illness and infection.

-Loaded with beneficial antioxidants and vitamin C, adding yucca into your diet is a simple way to give your immune system a healthy boost.
+A top vitamin C food and loaded with beneficial antioxidants, adding yucca into your diet is a simple way to give your immune system a healthy boost.
 In fact, one study published in the Annals of Nutrition & Metabolism showed that getting enough vitamin C was able to reduce symptoms and shorten the duration of respiratory infections like the common cold.
 It’s also been shown to improve outcomes for conditions like pneumonia, malaria and diarrhea infections.
-(5) Antioxidants, on the other hand, help fight free radicals and protect against oxidative stress to prevent damage to your immune cells.
-(6)

 3. Promotes Skin Health